castwide/solargraph/README.md

 # Solargraph

-IDE tools for the Ruby language.
+## A Ruby Language Server

-Solargraph is a set of tools to integrate Ruby code completion and inline documentation into IDEs.
+Solargraph provides a comprehensive suite of tools for Ruby programming: intellisense, diagnostics, inline documentation, and type checking.

 ## Online Demo

-A web-based demonstration of Solargraph is available at http://solargraph.org/demo.
+A web-based demonstration of Solargraph's autocomplete is available at http://solargraph.org/demo.

 ## Installation

-Solargraph is available as a Ruby gem:
+Install the gem from the command line:

     gem install solargraph

+Or add it to your Gemfile:

+    gem 'solargraph', group: :development

 ## Using Solargraph